jar398/listtools/doc/guide.md

 Say that an individual "falls under" a taxon concept meaning that the individual is classified under, or belongs to, that taxon concept.

+I'll write '_Hyla_ sec.
+C' for the taxon concept for the record in the C checklist record having name '_Hyla_'.

 We may not know much about the taxon concept, and it would be challenging to find out (it would usually require a literature search).
 However, that doesn't prevent us from reasoning about it